maros/Zway-AdvancedThermostatDevice/README.md

 Optional setting (in minutes) for maximum operation time and pauses between operation.
 If maximum operaton time was reached the switch will be turned off, regardless of the current temperature.
-Furthermore the switch will not be tuned on before the minimum pause time was reached.
+Furthermore the switch will not be tuned on again before the minimum pause time has elapsed.

 ## maxTemperature, minTemperature

-Maximun and minimum temperature for thermostat
+Maximun and minimum temperature for thermostat widget.

 # Events